Raffaello/br-archive/README.md

  The `bra_fs` can be used directly in C++, but `lib-bra` is using the C wrapper `bra-fs_c`.

-## Entry MAX_LENGTH (Directory & Filename)

- There is a limit for each entry, file or directory, to be 255 characters max.

- Potentially if divided in multiple entry, sub-dirs for e.g., it can overcome that maximum.

- It won't support a filename longer than 255 chars and based on the directory structure at the moment, it might fail to encoding as the path is longer than 255 chars (`dir/filename` for e.g.).
- In such a case would be mostly enough to split in 2 entries, but it is not planned yet nor implemented.
- (alternatively would be enough to give a max of 65k chars using a uint16_t)

 ## Self-Extracting Archive

 The self extracting archive will be done in the following formats: